Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Detail your transferable skills

-- Note any achievements
+- Be sure to highlight any achievements

 Education:

-- List your degrees or certifications and the colleges you attended
+- In the list, include your degrees or certifications and the schools you attended

 Skills: